 For a journey back in time

-We’re in North Hykeham, Lincoln and open every Sunday from 11am – 4pm
+We’re in North Hykeham, Lincoln and open every Sunday throughout the year from 11am – 4pm

 You can also visit most Tuesdays and Thursdays between 11am and 2pm (by appointment)